KalaayPT/Profit-Taker-Guide/README.md

+# Profit-Taker Warframe community guide

-# This is the public repository for the Profit-Taker Warframe community guide
+This is the public repository for the Profit-Taker Warframe community guide

 If you are just looking for the Profit-Taker Guide you can find it here: https://profit-taker.com